 - Heat the double boiler/pans on medium heat until the beeswax is melted.
 Stirring it will help speed things up but don’t be tempted to turn your heat up too high.
 There’s a chance that boiling water will splash into your oils.

-3. Add the optional anti-oxidant and essential oil and stir well.
-Pour the hot mixture into clean and dry wide-mouth containers.** Allow to cool for at least two hours into a semi-hard balm consistency.
+- Add the optional grapefruit seed extract and essential oil and stir well.
+Pour the hot mixture into clean and dry wide-mouth containers.
+Allow to cool for at least two hours into a semi-hard balm consistency.